v4iv/theleakycauldronblog/src/pages/blog/basic-serverless-typeahead-search-with-cloudflare-workers.md

 wrangler login
 ```

-This will open up a page on your browser where you can authorize the wrangler.
+This will open up a page on your browser where you can authorise the wrangler.

 If it doesn’t work, you can manually log in using the config command and following the prompted instructions.